hanqicode/PerkTreeForMyself/README.md

 # PerkTreeForMyself
 This is a Bootcamp for me to learn and share software knowledge and skills.

+> "You can never understand everything.
+But, you should push yourself to understand the system." - Ryan Dahl (Creator of Node JS)

 # In Progress
 - Reading/A Philosophy of Software Design - 18/201
 - AWS/DynamoDB - [API Docs Bookmark](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GettingStarted.Java.html)